TanaySinghal/MazeBFS/README.md

 To run it:
 Cd into Traverser and run "java Traverser"

-To change the maze
+To change the maze, add, edit, or remove text files within the Maze folder
-Change maze.txt file to try different mazes